uilab-kaist/cs570-spring-2020/README.md

 ## Teaching Staff

+- Instructor: Alice Oh
-- Alice Oh(Instructor), Jiseon Kim, Donghoon Han, Jaimeen Ahn, and Changyoon Lee
+- TA: Jiseon Kim, Donghoon Han, Jaimeen Ahn, and Changyoon Lee
-- cs570.uilab@gmail.com
+- Contact: cs570.uilab@gmail.com

 **You should send email to cs570.uilab@gmail.com only.
 We will ignore any emails arriving in other accounts.**